What's your next step?

-I want to develop a workshop that teaches new skills or strategies in a way that gives participants the confidence to try them right away in their classrooms.
+How can I develop a workshop that teaches new skills or strategies in a way that gives participants the confidence to try them right away in their classrooms?

 Why do you want to take the next step?

-Your school has asked you to train your colleagues, but taking the leading of that training on yourself seems overwhelming.
-You need a plan of what to do and how to make it more manageable.
+Your school or district has asked you to train your colleagues, but the prospect is overwhelming.
+You need a plan for what to do and how to make it more manageable.